CourantenCourant/Outil-traitement-corpus/rapport.md

 ### What we did
 - Initialize repository following MIT standard.
-- We use get_urls.py and create_dataset.py to web scrap.
+- We use `get_urls.py` and `create_dataset.py` to web scrap.
-- See test_create_dataset.ipynb for the third point.
+- See `test_create_dataset.ipynb` for the third point.

 ### Explanation
 - We choose Encyclopédie Universalis (EU from here) to create our dataset.
 - On EU, there is a [classification page](https://www.universalis.fr/classification/).
 - Each classification page represents a class.
 There are three types classification page: [pages with subclasses](https://www.universalis.fr/classification/arts/cinema/), [pages with articles](https://www.universalis.fr/classification/arts/cinema/acteurs-et-actrices-cinema/acteurs-et-actrices-du-cinema-muet/), and [pages with subclasses and articles](https://www.universalis.fr/classification/arts/cinema/acteurs-et-actrices-cinema/).
-- get_urls.py allows to do the following:
+- `get_urls.py` allows to do the following:
   - On pages with subclasses: get all articles' url contained in the subclasses.
   - On pages with articles: get all articles' url.
   - On pages with subclasses and articles: get all the articles' url of the current page, and those of the subclasses.
 - Use `python get_urls.py -h` on terminal to see how to launch the script.
-- Note that the '-l', or the url's limit number option, is not meant to be precise.
-Suppose that we have '-l 100' and the script already had 96 urls, if the next subclass to scrap have 20 urls, it will return 116 urls.
+- Note that the '-l' option, which represents how many url your want to scrap, is not meant to be precise.
+Suppose that we have '-l 100' and we have already collected 96 urls, if the next subclass to scrap contains 20 urls, the script will return 116 urls.
-- We then use create_dataset.py to visit these url and to get the introduction section of each article.
+- We then use `create_dataset.py` to visit these url and to get the introduction section of each article.
-  - More explanation of create_dataset.py in the following sections.
+  - More explanation of `create_dataset.py` in the following sections.

 ## TP3